LeonelColinaTang/Zuris-escape/README.md

     }
 }
 ```
   - Type the words shown on screen.
 This is accomplished through the EventListener which will register every key pressed.
+It will be comparing its value to the ones shown on the screen, and will show a little animation and change of color per every correct letter.
+This function also keeps track of the misses and of the div being shown to make sure no other words are generated until the user has successfully typed the word or lost the game.
   ```.js
   function compareWord(word) {
     control = true;